RunestoneInteractive/HomePage/pages/support.rst

 Here are a few other places you can try:

-Join the conversation on Slack
+Join the conversation on **Discord**.
+Unfortunately Slack has implemented new policies that limit our history to just 90 days.
+That means all of the knowledge shared last spring dissappeard over the summer.
+Discord has no such limits.  `Join us on Discord <https://discord.gg/f3Qmbk9P3U>`_

-  `The quickest way to get help from a human <https://join.slack.com/t/runestoneteam/shared_invite/enQtODUwNDIwMzg5NDQxLTZlMjAzOTNlNzNlYTVjZDEyODI4ZTY1YjFjNTg3YTBiOWY2ODNlZTA4NWFiMjAxNzlkZGE1MmY0ZTQyY2E5Y2Q>`_
+  I will be removing this link to slack in October 2022.  `The quickest way to get help from a human <https://join.slack.com/t/runestoneteam/shared_invite/enQtODUwNDIwMzg5NDQxLTZlMjAzOTNlNzNlYTVjZDEyODI4ZTY1YjFjNTg3YTBiOWY2ODNlZTA4NWFiMjAxNzlkZGE1MmY0ZTQyY2E5Y2Q>`_

 Runestone Google Groups for Books